Banning History, Family Crest & Coats of Arms

 The saga of the name Banning follows a line reaching back through history to the days of the Anglo-Saxon tribes in Britain.
 It was a name for someone who worked as a person who was a slayer of men in battle.
 The name means warrior or solider.

 The surname Banning was first found in London, where they held a family seat from ancient times, long before the Norman Conquest in 1066.

-Important Dates for the Banning family
+Early History of the Banning family

 This web page shows only a small excerpt of our Banning research.
 Another 55 words (4 lines of text) covering the years 189 and are included under the topic Early Banning History in all our PDF Extended History products and printed products wherever possible.